6lr61/dotfiles/README.md

 ## Usage

+### Adding new dotfiles

-To add new dotfiles first create a new _package_, i.e. a directory for a specific program in your `~/.dotfiles` folder, and move the config files into that directory.
+First make a new _package_ by creating a directory for the specific program in the `~/.dotfiles` directory.
+Then move the config files into the newly created directory.

 ```console
 mkdir -p ~/.dotfiles/program
 mv ~/.programrc ~/.dotfiles/program
 ```

-Then use `stow` to create the symlinks in your home directory.
+Then use `stow` to create the corresponding symlinks for the config files in your home directory.

 ```console
 stow --target=$HOME ~/.dotfiles/program